 Medical Device Directive (MDD) which is in action now and will shortly be superseded by Medical Device Regulations (MDR), had been practiced and implemented by the industry for over several decades.

-As stated by the European Commissioner for Health and Food Safety, Ms. Stella Kyriakides the authorities shall consider delaying the implementation of MDR by one year.
+As stated by European Commissioner for Health and Food Safety, Ms. Stella Kyriakides the authorities shall consider to delay the implementation of MDR by one year.

 A final decision is yet to be made but if approved, considering the current scenario, it will be a great relief to the medical device manufacturers.
 The trade association MedTech Europe called the European Commission on Monday (March 23, 2020) to pause the application for MDR and resume it after six months when the COVID-19 would pass.

 The proposed last date for the implementation of MDR was May 26, 2020, with a time period of about 4 years, and the last date of around May 2024 for a complete transition.